-Ace Hardware International Holdings, Ltd. ("AIH"), is a majority-owned and controlled subsidiary of the Company with a 20.7 percent noncontrolling interest owned by its international retailers.
-International retailers do not own shares of stock in the Company nor receive patronage dividends.
+Ace Hardware International Holdings, Ltd. ("AIH"), is a majority-owned and controlled subsidiary of the Company with a 21.0 percent noncontrolling interest held by AIH customers.
+AIH shareholders do not own shares of stock in the Company nor receive patronage dividends.

-Ace Retail Holdings LLC ("ARH") is the owner of the 145 store Westlake Ace Hardware ("Westlake") and the 57 store Great Lakes Ace Hardware, Inc. ("GLA") retail chains.
+Ace Retail Holdings LLC ("ARH") is the owner of the 151 store Westlake Ace Hardware ("Westlake") and the 59 store Great Lakes Ace Hardware, Inc. ("GLA") retail chains.
 As a result, the Company is also a retailer of hardware, paint and other related products.

-Ace Wholesale Holdings LLC ("AWH") owns and operates Emery Jensen Distribution and its related wholesale companies.
-AWH was formed in 2014 so that the Company could begin making wholesale hardware sales to non-member retailers.
+Ace Wholesale Holdings LLC ("AWH") owns and operates Emery Jensen Distribution.
+AWH was formed so that the Company could begin making wholesale hardware sales to non-member retailers.